UBCC3/dft-mixing-plugin/database/README.md

 as the mixed one.

 By default, the source resolution order are illustrated by the diagram below:
-- placeholder for user def sources
+- placeholder for user defined sources
-- dftd4
+- dftd3
 - psi4

 Note that two different user defined sources cannot reference each other's parameter resolution.